LEGENDS OF AMERICA

 About five miles west of the present Utah town of Helper, lies a small treasure hidden since the early 1920s.
 It isn’t a large treasure, but is certainly there to this day and would be a great find for someone.

-Up Spring Canyon, there were a total of six mining camps, some of them towns of considerable size.
+Up Spring Canyon, there were a total of six mining camps, some of the towns of considerable size.
 One was Standardville.
 The town was built beginning in 1912 when F.A.
 Sweet opened a coal mine just a quarter of a mile north of the main canyon—the mine portal still exists.

 Because the town was exceptionally well-designed and built, it became a “standard” for other mining towns and hence the name, Standardville.
-The town boasted a steam-heated swimming pool, fine billiard hall (the mosaic tile still exists) and very modern company general store.
+The town boasted a steam-heated swimming pool, fine billiard hall (the mosaic tile still exists) and a very modern company general store.

 Not far from the company offices near the billiard hall was a two-inch pipe protruding from the ground.
 It was uncapped and in the days before OSHA was not unusual.
 But what lies at the bottom of that pipe is.